sseezov/wood-js/README.md

 }
 ```

-## How to start project?
+## How to start a project?

 1. Install Vite, setup vite.config as shown below
-2. Create index.html file, with source script (for example "index.js")
+2. Create an index.html file, with source script (e.g. "index.js")
 3. Write in index.html:

 ```html